Sravanigaju/Qxf2_internship_22/README.md

  # Day37

- - Updated `Day36` Work in to the GitHub Repository
+ - Updated `Day36` work in to the Github Repository
  - Fixed the error & connected Github to pythonanywhere
  - Here is the link for my pythonanywhere account
  - https://sravani1709.pythonanywhere.com/